tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 Eventually, this concludes with **geometric perspectives**, **differential geometry** (i.e., calculus), and the emerging **geometric deep learning** field.

+The emerging geometrical abstractions and ML developments further support the importance of my work in geometric DSLs.

 ### Embracing Emerging Abstractions

 Recall that generic tools and software will never have the engineering grade of